Small things, mostly |||

 Now, if you visit the zoo, you can see a large, dark animal across the canal for free.
 This place has become my home.

-The neighborhood has a range of food options, including Japanese, Korean, Indian, Mexican, and Vietnamese cuisines.
+The neighborhood has a range of food options - Japanese, Korean, Indian, Mexican, and Vietnamese cuisines.
+Locals also refer to this place as the new Japanese town.
 Here is a map.

 Update: August 2024, places come and go, so the map is not up to date.
-But the neighbourhood still has large range of food and drinks.
+But the neighbourhood continues to offer good food and drinks.

 Up next When I miss Burma (Singapore) Other people’s lives in alleys (Vietnam)